 Greek Snapper: 20 Minute Meal

 Greek Snapper is incredibly easy to make and is packed full of flavor.
-Consequently, I knew it was a must for my latest cookbook which is still Amazon’s #1 Top New Release in its category.
-So happy!
+Consequently, I knew it was a must for my latest cookbook, Harvest, which was Amazon’s #1 Top New Release in its category.
+I’m so happy to share these new and traditional recipes with you!

 Snapper and Other Types of Seafood Are Super Healthy